skoolkid/skoolkit/_sources/extending.txt

    .. versionchanged:: 5.1
       The *udgs* parameter can be a function that returns the array of tiles;
       added the *name* parameter.

+   .. versionchanged:: 5.4
+      The Frame class moved from skoolkit.skoolhtml to skoolkit.graphics.

 HtmlWriter provides the following image-related convenience methods.